Student Help: Spring 2021 Online Courses

-Many classes originally scheduled to be held face-to-face on campus have been moved to an online format for the Fall 2020 term.
+Most classes originally scheduled to be held face-to-face on campus have been moved to an online format for the beginning of the Spring 2021 term.

 I do not want to take classes online.
 What should I do?

 If you have concerns about taking a class online, please talk to your advisor.
-You can also find campus sections of your courses in LEO Online, and register for a section on campus.
-Keep in mind that some classes may not have an on-campus section, or that these sections may be full.
 You can make changes to your schedule through the add/drop deadline.

 How to Switch to Online Classes